apache/allura/Allura/docs/getting_started/using.rst

 Anchored Tools
 ^^^^^^^^^^^^^^

 Anchored tools allow you to "anchor" specific tools at the beginning of the topbar menu for all projects belonging to the neighborhood.
-If specified tool does not exist in the project, it will be created automatically.
-This tools can not be removed by the project.
+If the specified tool does not exist in the project, it will be created automatically.
+These tools can not be removed by the project.

 To configure them, go to "Neighborhood Admin -> Overview".
 Use the following format "tool_name:The Label, another_tool:Another Label", e.g.